sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 # 2. Factory

-The Factory pattern is a design pattern that allows to **encapsulate the object instantiation logic in a single point**: the Factory Class.
+The Factory pattern is a creational design pattern that allows to **encapsulate the object instantiation logic in a single point**: the Factory Class.
 This ensures to avoid having "new" keyword scattered all around the codebase and to have a more mantainable code.

 The keypoints to properly implement such a pattern are: